AbdelaliEch/DE_ZOOMCAMP_2025/DE-ZOOMCAMP-homework3/README.md

 doubling the estimated bytes processed.
 - BigQuery automatically caches the first queried column, so adding a second column increases processing time but does not affect the estimated bytes scanned.
 - When selecting multiple columns, BigQuery performs an implicit join operation between them, increasing the estimated bytes processed
+**Answer:** BigQuery is a columnar database, and it only scans the specific columns requested in the query.
+Querying two columns (PULocationID, DOLocationID) requires reading more data than querying one column (PULocationID), leading to a higher estimated number of bytes processed.

 ## Question 4:
 How many records have a fare_amount of 0?